emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 We will we testing `John`, and in order to set that we will have the app.config set to `<add key="CustomResources.Folder" value="John" />`.

-Now let's check our base resource file:
+Now let's check our base resource file (`Properties/Resource.es.resx`):

 [![Image from Gyazo](https://i.gyazo.com/26d6cef147ca3cdd93a1d6cc4c60c212.png)](https://gyazo.com/26d6cef147ca3cdd93a1d6cc4c60c212)

-And then our external resource file:
+And then our external resource file (`Properties/John/Resource.es.resx`):

 [![Image from Gyazo](https://i.gyazo.com/fd6582da0d6a427c2b21cc8b1999f9e0.png)](https://gyazo.com/fd6582da0d6a427c2b21cc8b1999f9e0)